MarkWinkler/MarkWinkler.github.io/README.md

 One of the ideas, I have tested was highlighting each section in separate colours.
 This could have looked nice, but I have had issues with trying to get section background to go full width because of restrictions (navbar, set page width etc).

-There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily correct.
-I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of that at the time.
+There was a workaround, that I came up with, which required a lot of excess html tags and was not necessarily good practice.
+I have now realised, that this could have been the perfect opportunity to make use of GitHub branching again, but unfortunately, I did not think of it at the time.